franmer2/HelpForDP200/Readme.markdown

 ### Creation of the "Delete" activity

 As this activity does not exist yet in the list of available activities, we will create it by code.
+(Edit : this )

 Click on the "**Code**" button to display the code editor